Table of Contents

 Government Policy and Insurance Regulation

-International cooperation also matters.
-The Global Facility for Disaster Reduction and Recovery (GFDRR) works with developing countries to design risk-financing strategies, including catastrophe bonds and contingency funds.
-These instruments can complement private insurance and accelerate post-earthquake reconstruction.
+International cooperation also enhances risk management capabilities.
+The Global Facility for Disaster Reduction and Recovery (GFDRR) collaborates with developing countries to develop risk-financing strategies including catastrophe bonds, contingency funds, and disaster risk insurance pools.
+These mechanisms complement local insurance options and provide rapid financing for post-disaster recovery, reducing economic disruption.

 Case Studies: Insurance in Action